mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So, if I see myself – here is Katagiri – immediately there is a certain kind of a sense; a ‘smell’.
 A part of this ‘smell’ consists of something I have created after my birth.
 The other aspect of my ‘smell’ is something I have carried before my birth; from my parents, grandparents, grand-grandparents, and ancestors – maybe from before the world began.
 So at that point, that personality is really a ‘smell’.
 If you see somebody, there is a smell.
 Katagiri smells.

 But Katagiri’s ‘smell’ is a kind of a result that we have judged.
 From where does that smell come?
 If you research again and again, finally, there is no evaluation, because you don't know from where it comes.
-You have to go back to the beginingless past; you have to go back.
+You have to go back to the beginningless past; you have to go back.
 And you have to go to the endless future; *then* you can understand.
 So finally, that smell is no evaluation, something not evaluated.
 That is called [Buddha](glossary#buddha) – or, the original nature of existence.
 But psychologically speaking, that is called total personality.
 Total personality; or maybe trans-personality, whatever you say.

 (Transcriber’s Note: “Trans-personality” may be referring to [transpersonal psychology](https://en.wikipedia.org/wiki/Transpersonal_psychology).)